emptymonkey/dumb/README.md

 # dumb #
-A useful tool that takes smart terminal output and makes it dumb.
+A simple tool that takes output from a smart terminal and makes it dumb.

 #### What? ####

-A smart terminal is a command-line interface that supports fancy features like color syntax or cursor repositioning.
-All modern Linux command-line interfaces are smart.
-A dumb terminal just prints what was written.
+A smart terminal is a command-line interface that supports fancy features like color highlighting or cursor repositioning.
+All modern Linux command-lines are smart.
+A dumb terminal just prints the characters that were written.
 Nothing else.

 #### How? ####